oist/labcyte-rt-optimisation/README.md

    [2](TSO_concentration_check2.md) showed that the real molarity was a bit lower.
    The measurements here show that this was reflected in the source plate, except for the highest concentrations.
+ - [5](TSO_concentration_check4.md): source plate for Experiment 7.
+Confirms that
+   concentration corrections were effective, but that there is a systematic shift (~15 µM instead of 10 as planned).

 Experiments